shuyanwang/11785HW/HW2/HW2P2/README.md

 triplet loss; b-way loss; etc. None of them worked as good as the 3x3 kernel-ed ResNet 34.

 ## Loss Function and Optimizer:

+I used CrossEntropy & center loss for best performance.
+In this task, SGD performed better than Adam.
+Like I mentioned, I tried b-way loss, pairwise loss, triplet loss, but they did not work well during my tuning.

+## Hyperparameters:
+No resize, normalization or rotation.
+Like the classification task, I used perspective transformation, random horizontal flipping, and random erase.
+Learning rate: 5e-2; the ratio between crossEntropy and center loss: 0.01 (the center loss is divided by 100 before adding to the CE loss).